akshayagarwal/EtheRun/README.md

 CodeRunner
 ==========

-A bookmarklet that lets you run code written in Etherpad with just 1-click!
+A collection of bookmarklets that lets you run code written in Etherpad with just 1-click!

-NOTE: This is a work in progress & is not a working version yet
+Installation & more details can be found on the <a href="http://akshayagarwal.github.com/CodeRunner/">project's website</a>